emsig/empymod/notebooks/README.md

 ## Examples

 1. **Frequency_Single-and-Crossplot.ipynb**: Frequency example, for a single frequency and crossplot frequency vs offset.
-2. **Time_Step-and-Impulse.ipynb**: Comparison of QWE, FHT, and FFTLog for frequency-to-time transformation.
+2. **Time_Step-and-Impulse.ipynb**: Comparison of QWE, FHT, FFTLog, and FFT for frequency-to-time transformation.
 3. **Benchmark.ipynb**: Example benchmark to check which method is best for a given problem.
 4. **Frequency_Dipole-vs-Bipole.ipynb**: Comparison of a 800 m long bipole with a dipole at its centre.